geopython/diving-into-pygeoapi/workshop/content/docs/publish/ogctile.md

 ## Publish a tile dataset

-You will publish a vector [dataset](.../../../docker/data/cycle-lanes-firenze.geojson) with cycle paths, from the city of Florence.
-[Here](.../../../docker/data/cycle-lanes-firenze.qmd) you can find more information about the dataset.
+For this exercise, you will publish a vector dataset of cycle paths, from the city of Florence.

+* data:  `../../../docker/data/cycle-lanes-firenze.geojson`
+* metadata:  `../../../docker/data/cycle-lanes-firenze.qmd`

 Change to docker directory: